ehsteve/roentgen/docs/guide/transmission.rst

     roentgen.compounds

-Here is the mass attenuation coefficient for Silicon.
+Here is the mass attenuation coefficient data for Silicon.

 .. plot::
     :include-source: